louisbarclay/nudge/README.md

 You can choose which parts of Nudge you want enabled.

-[Download Nudge for Google Chrome here](https://bit.ly/2q7VE0K), or read about Nudge's features below.
+[Download Nudge for Google Chrome](https://bit.ly/2q7VE0K), or read about Nudge's features below.

 # 🚷 Defaulter